Sumedh31/verivoxauto/README.md

 Tests are configured to run on circleci.
 You can use /.circleci/config.yml to setup the job run on circleci.
 Please checkout the current build at https://app.circleci.com/pipelines/github/Sumedh31/verivoxauto

-Alternatively to run the tests locally please followbelow steps:
+Alternatively to run the tests locally please follow below steps:

 1-Download this repo